radcamp/radcamp.github.io/Brisbane2025/RAxML_API.md

-This creates a new params file (as it says) which you should edit by double-clicking on `params-minsamples20.txt` in the leftnav file-browser and modifying it to update the following parameter (don't forget to File->Save Text):
+This creates a new params file (as it says) which you should edit by double-clicking on `params-minsamples20.txt` in the leftnav file-browser and modifying it to update the following parameter (don't forget to File → Save Text):

 ```
 20              ## [21] [min_samples_locus]: Min # samples per locus for output